yqyan2010/HPLC-QQQ-MS-Vitamin-D-Test/README.md

 "# Auto data process of HPLC-QQQ-MS Vitamin D test"

-Autho: Yunqi Y. at Purity Labs
+Author: Yunqi Y. at Purity Labs
+Contact: yyan@puritylabsinc.com

 The code is writeen in Python to load/process data and generate report xlsx file automatically to avoid human copy/paste error